Sewerbird/sewerbird.github.io/content/blog/_posts/2017-12-09-Ludum Dare 40 Post-Mortem.md

 ## General Remarks

 In retrospect, I definitely was struggling to build up a basic toolkit to use while also trying to push out some facsimile of a game, and this ended up frustrating my ability to make something worth showing off.
 One noteworthy annoyance was that the `Stead` class used to represent position in the World, on the Screen, and on the Board was quite annoying to initialize and transform, and it's the main thing I circumvented with my heavy use of the `Board:search` method.
+I'll have to spend some more time meditating on how to make it easier on myself in the future.

+Working at Coderbunker was a pretty good choice, since snack breaks were very reliable, and that helped me keep focused.
+However, my own home was better for creative work, since I was in a more relaxed and less austere environment.
+The biking forced by going to Coderbunker was great for waking up in the morning, though, so I'm sure next Ludum Dare I'll go to Coderbunker again.

+I may consider giving up making my own custom engine code, and instead learn a proficiency in a Javascript game engine, Unity, or something else.
+I find certain aspects of engine writing to be very fun, but when my enthusiasm flags it definitely gets in the way of me getting the 'game creation' actually done.
+I'm just a hobbyist game creator, so I have the luxury of using inefficient tool stacks: I'd not roll my own engine if I had a paying client relying on me.